Bladdee/SmackdownSYM/README.md

 This project provides **AI-upscaled HD textures** for the PlayStation 2 game **WWE SmackDown!
 Shut Your Mouth**, giving it a modern visual upgrade while preserving the game's original art style.

+**Note:** This project is still **in its infancy** at this current moment in time.
+Many textures are yet to be completed, and the pack will evolve with future updates.

 ## Features

 -  AI-upscaled character textures